mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Showering and Bathing
 While you are neutropenic you keeping yourself clean is very important.

 You should shower or bathe daily.
 When you shower or bathe you should use soap that can kill germs.
 Look for the words "antibacterial" or "antimicrobial".
-Dial&reg; is one example, but there are many others.
+Dial<span class="superscript">&reg;</span> is one example, but there are many others.

 When you shower or bathe take extra care to make sure you wash yourself thoroughly.
 Begin with your upper body, then the middle section, and wash the lower area including your feet last.
 Wash carefully under your arms, in your anal and genital areas, and in any skin folds.
 Germs tend to live in these moist areas.
 You may shampoo your scalp with soap once a day.